-In this article, we are going to show you how you can calculate the Conversion Rate of two Google Analytics events inside Google Data Studio?
+In this article, we are going to show you how to calculate the conversion rate of two Google Analytics events using Looker Studio (ex Google Data Studio).

-It’s a technique that comes in super handy when you want to find out which step your customers are at when they drop out of your sales funnel.
-I’ll show you one of the ways you can get the conversion rate between two metrics in Google Data Studio.
+This technique to calculate conversion rates is super handy when you want to find out which step your customers are in when they drop out of your sales funnel.

 Set Up Your Report, Data Source, and Table